tsrivishnu/tsrivishnu.github.io/_posts/2020-12-01-the-one-on-let-let!-before-all-and-before-each.md

 ## `before(:all)`

-The block defined with `before(:all)`, is run before all the examples within a group.
+The block defined with `before(:all)` is run before all the examples within a group.
 In other words, its only run once for all the examples inside the group.

 Take the below example: